EnterpriseDB/barman/new_docs/contributing.rst

 Directing users up and down through a topic
 """""""""""""""""""""""""""""""""""""""""""

-Don’t use words like "above" and "below" to refer to previous and following sections.
+Don't use words like "above" and "below" to refer to previous and following sections.
 Link to the section instead or use "earlier" or "later".

 It also isn't necessary to use the words "the following" to refer to list items.
 These